lelloc/doc-admin/content/communication-notifications/ticket-notifications.rst

 Streamlining communication can save hours of labor and prevent mistakes.
 Sending certain messages at pre-defined stages of communication not only keeps the customer and agents informed about specific events, but it can also aid your agents by programmatically doing automated updates to the customer.

-The flexibility OTRS is an industry leader in email communication and offers you complete control of notifications based on any event in your system.
+The flexible OTRS is an industry leader in email communication and offers you complete control of notifications based on any event in your system.

 Use this screen to add ticket notifications to the system.
 In a fresh OTRS installation several ticket notifications are already added by default.
 The ticket notification management screen is available in the *Ticket Notifications* module of the *Communication & Notifications* group.